Wind advisory will be in effect on Tuesday - NewsBreak

 Wind advisory will be in effect on Tuesday

 There will be a wind advisory in effect Tuesday from noon to 8 p.m. for an area that includes Manhattan and Junction City.
-Counties in the...littleapplepost.com
+Counties in the...jcpost.com

 There will be a wind advisory in effect Tuesday from noon to 8 p.m. for an area that includes Manhattan and Junction City.
-Counties in the...littleapplepost.com
+Counties in the...jcpost.com

 Comments / 0